Nukesor/stick/content/_index.md

         [extra.jobs.freelance]
             from = "August 2021"
             to = "Now"
-            name = "Freelance."
+            name = "Freelance Consultant"
-            description = "Consulting work for various clients.
-Focus on software architecture."
+            description = "Consulting, greenfield software architecture and development work for various clients."

         [extra.jobs.daa]
             from = "March 2017"
             to = "July 2021"
-            name = "Senior DevOps Software Engineer for DAA GmbH" description = '''
+            name = "Senior Software Engineer for DAA GmbH" description = '''
                 Deutsche Auftragsagentur GmbH is a lead provider for specialized companies.
-                My job is to manage their whole cluster infrastructure and to work with the full stack of several PHP web applications.
+                I managed their cluster infrastructure and worked with the full stack of several PHP web applications.
             '''

         [extra.jobs.magnus]
             from = "March 2016"
             to = "November 2016"
-            name = "Back-end developer for an art related app" description = "Maintenance of a large existing code base, debugging of critical legacy bugs and development of new features in the full stack of an API back-end written in Python's Flask web-framework."
+            name = "Back-end developer for an art related app" description = "Maintenance of a large existing code base, debugging of critical legacy bugs and development of new features for an API back-end using the Flask web-framework."

         [extra.jobs.sinnerschrader]
             from = "February 2015"